kevinyang8/Tweet_Sentiment_Analysis/README.md

 Trained a Logistic Regression classifier with various embeddings for words.

-Bag of Words Accuracy ~ 74% .
+Bag of Words Accuracy ~ 74% <br/>
-Tfidf Accuracy ~ 75% .
+Tfidf Accuracy ~ 75% <br/>
 Doc2Vec Accuracy ~ TBD

-I hope to expand this mini-project to use the Twitter API to scrape tweets to use as a demo in the classifier!
+I hope to expand this mini-project by using more sophisticated methods for generating word embeddings such as Doc2Vec and to use the Twitter API to scrape tweets to use as a demo in the classifier!